 Around 2 p.m. on Thursday the news reports told us the contra-flow lanes were now open on I-45-North, and that meant that I-45 South was now being used to flow traffic north too, from Houston to a spot just outside of Dallas.
 “Wonderful,” we all said.
 “Let’s go.”
 We packed ourselves and our things, and my sister’s family’s dog, Sparky.
 We would be driving the two cars my sister and her husband owned, a Honda CRV and a Buick Century.
 We were stressed out, tired, and most of all, scared.
 And we had made up our minds: We were running from Rita.

 The Contra-flow Did Not Work!

 Friday, September 23, 2005

 We had no way of knowing whether the contra-flow would begin to work or not, and it didn’t look as though we were going to get to Dallas, ever.
 Certainly not in time to be off the road when the storm hit.
-And now we had to question if it would even be possible for us to turn around (would the police allow it?) and make it home before the hurricane made landfall.
-Would it be better for us to stay where we were, to stay put and keep hoping and praying for the contra-flow to begin to work?
-Or would it make more sense for us all to just turn around while we still had at least a little gas left, and attempt to return home.
+And now we had to question if it would even be possible for us to turn around (would the police allow it?), so that we could make it home before the hurricane made landfall.
+Would it be better for us to stay where we were, to keep hoping and praying for the contra-flow to begin to work?
+Or would it make more sense for us all to just turn around while we still had at least a little gas left, and attempt to return home?

 Should we stay or should we go?